ChadJDMoore/Phishing-Analysis-Lab-1/README.md

 ### Tools Used

-- VirtualBox for an isolated environment, using a Windows 10 virtual machine and snapshots for testing
+- VirtualBox for an isolated environment, using a Windows 10 virtual machine and snapshots for analysis.

 ## Steps
 drag & drop screenshots here or use imgur and reference them using imgsrc